Updated: Sep 28

 Of course I asked about monetary payment, but they said that because we were still in a medical market (at the time, September 2019) they couldn’t pay me for marketing and promotion yet.
 The thought was that with January and the adult-use market just a few months away we could revisit terms on compensation then.

-I was already familiar with one of Revolution's social responsibility efforts (they gave money to Chicago NORML for 4/20 in 2019) and connecting with a socially conscious cannabis brand has always been important to me.
-Free weed and all I have to do is talk about it on the Internet???…sounded like a good deal...”sure” I said.
+I was already familiar with one of Revolution's social responsibility efforts (they donated money to Chicago NORML for 4/20 in 2019) and connecting with a socially conscious cannabis brand has always been important to me.
+Free weed and all I have to do is talk about it on the Internet?
+I thought it sounded like a good deal.

 Before they even sent me any free product, they asked to do a photoshoot with me. ”We would love to get a few shots with you in your element, eating and taking pictures of food in a restaurant with some Rev products nearby.” they told me.
 Ok I thought, could be fun.
 But I should’ve known it was bullshit from the start.